mariacristinaI/numeric-metamorphosis/README.md

-# Numeric Metamorphosis
+# Numeric Metamorphosis: A Creative Algorithm Repository 🧮

- A collection of algorithms that have been successfully solved.
-The focal point of this personal challenge was the exploration of diverse and inventive methods to manipulate input numbers.
+The project contains a variety of successfully solved algorithms, each demonstrating creative and diverse approaches to manipulating input numbers.
+The focus of this personal challenge was to explore inventive methods for transforming numeric inputs, resulting in a collection of unique and independent endeavors that showcase versatility and creativity.